-To create an environment where professional and ethical issues are discussed

-- To help the individual practitioner identify ethical issues - To provide guidelines for individual practitioners regarding ethical behavior
+- 1. To create and encourage an environment where professional and ethical issues are discussed and addressed. - 2.
+To help the individual diagnostic medical sonographer identify ethical issues. - 3.
+To provide guidelines for individual diagnostic medical sonographers regarding ethical behavior.

 Principles